davedawson/scrtchpd-lite/README.md

 > Your project must work equally well in all modern browsers.

-The app has been tested in browsers, and even works in every IE version I could find.
-The app is pretty simple, so there was only one adjustment I had to make to make this work everywhere.
-For some reason, modern versions of IE remove the placeholder text of a field once focused, so in IE the field doesn't auto focus, but in all other browsers it does.
+The app has been tested in modern, and not-so-modern browsers, and even works in every IE version I could find.
+The app is pretty simple, so there was only one adjustment I had to make to make this work everywhere: Seemingly a bug, modern versions of IE hide the placeholder text of a field once focused.
+This hides the intro text on first load, which is a bummer.
+So in IE the field doesn't auto focus, but in all other browsers it does.

 ### Accessibility